-Continuing Competence Program
+Continuing Competency Program for RNs

 - As part of our mandate to protect the public through the regulation of nurses, RNANT/NU is required to implement a Continuing Competence Program.
 The program is grounded in the understanding that all RNs and NPs are competent and committed to lifelong learning.
 Nurses are autonomous professionals, with a broad scope and significant professional responsibility.
 This means they must be lifelong learners, who continually assess and improve their practice.
 The commitment to life-long learning and practice improvement is an important part of being a self-regulating professional.